PeswikaBavagni-30/PeswikaBavagni-30/README.md

 ## Research

-**Cross-Generator AI-Generated Text Detection** — Research Intern, NIT Warangal (2026) Built a DeBERTa-v3 detector using Multi-Sample Dropout and Supervised Contrastive Learning, achieving **99.29% accuracy** on unseen AI generators.
-Manuscript in preparation (Elsevier format).
+Cross-Generator AI-Generated Text Detection
+Research Intern, NIT Warangal (2026)

+Developed a DeBERTa-v3-based framework to improve the generalization of AI-generated text detection across unseen language models.
+The proposed approach achieved 99.29% accuracy under the Leave-One-Generator-Out (LOGO) evaluation setting.
+The work has been documented as a journal manuscript.

 ## Connect